Apocalyptic and post-apocalyptic fiction: Video games

-Dying Light (2015) takes place in the city of Harran, quaratined due to a virus that has turned many of its citizens into zombie-like antagonists.
+Dying Light (2015) takes place in the city of Harran, quarantined due to a virus that has turned many of its citizens into zombie-like antagonists.
 An expansion titled Dying Light: The Following (2016) followed.
 The sequel Dying Light 2 Stay Human (2022) is set 22 years after the events of the first game, in the city Villedor.

 They Are Billions (2018) is also an example of a post-apocalyptic future, in which players must establish, manage and defend colonies amidst a zombie apocalypse.

 Tom Clancy's The Division (2016) takes place in a pandemic-ravaged New York City that's become overrun by escaped prisoners, gang-members and a faction of 'Cleaners' that are determined to end the epidemic by incinerating anything that might possibly be infected.

 The Walking Dead (video game series) (2012-2019) deals with the mysterious disease prevalent in all currently living people to become a walker or zombie either by being bitten by one or dying with the brain intact.
 Hostile survivors roam the remaining living world too and the protagonist, Clementine has to deal with them and friends accordingly.

 Death Stranding (2019) is set in a post apocalyptic United States.
 The country is full of monsters and rain that can speed up the age of anything that it touches.

+Infection Free Zone (early access released in 2024) is set in a post apocalyptic Earth on any location of the map.
+The game map uses 3D alteration of real Earth map data from OpenStreetMap.

+Religious

+Film

+The 1970s evangelical horror film A Thief in the Night along with its sequels depict a world in which millions of born-again Christians have been raptured; casual and liberal Christians, as well as non-Christians are left behind to live through the Great Tribulation.
+They are persecuted and forced by the one-world government, part of the UN, to take the mark of the beast or be killed.
+Hugely influential in the Christian entertainment industry, the film would inspire other works in Christian fiction in general and Christian horror and Christian apocalyptic themes in particular, such as the Left Behind series.
+The film was itself influenced by evangelical Christian author Hal Lindsey's popular 1970 book The Late Great Planet Earth.